Trump says he’ll announce yet another new tariff Monday

 He did not provide many details about how expansive the new tariffs would be or when they may go into effect.
 It’s not clear if the new steel and aluminum tariffs will be on top of the tariffs already in place on exports from countries like China.

-Trump in 2018, during his previous administration, also put in place 25% tariffs on steel and 10% tariffs on aluminum, although the following year he lifted them on Mexico and Canada.
+Trump in 2018, during his previous administration, also announced 25% tariffs on steel and 10% tariffs on aluminum, although the following year he lifted them on Mexico and Canada.

 Last week, Trump imposed a 10% tariff on all Chinese goods imported to the United States on top of all existing tariffs already in place on China.
 After those tariffs went into effect Tuesday, China quickly retaliated by placing tariffs on some chips and metals, and began investigating Google and the maker of the Calvin Klein and Tommy Hilfiger brands.

-While the United States is not the manufacturing-focused economy it once was, it still consumes tens of millions of tons of steel a year, feeding industries such as automaking, aerospace, oil production, construction and infrastructure, such as roads and bridges.
+While the United States is not the manufacturing-focused economy it once was, it still consumes tens of millions of tons of steel and aluminum a year, feeding industries such as automaking, aerospace, oil production, construction and infrastructure, such as roads and bridges.
+Tariffs would increase the cost of production in those industries both because of the increased cost of the imported steel, and because domestic steel and aluminum makers could raise the price of their products due to the reduced competition from low-priced imports.

 Canada and Mexico are the largest and third largest exporters of steel to the United States, respectively.
 Canada now accounts for nearly a quarter of steel imported by American businesses by weight, while Mexico accounts for about 12%, according to government data provided by the American Iron and Steel Institute, an industry trade group.